Haizzz/Reactive.js/README.md

-            // See demo at : reactivejs-demo.gweb.io
+            // See demo at: reactivejs-demo.gweb.io